National Home for Destitute Colored Women and Children: Structure

 The building at 733 Euclid Street N.W. was constructed around 1879 in the Second Empire style.
 It was built as part of the Todd & Brown's Subdivision in the Pleasant Plains neighborhood of Northwest Washington D.C.
 Originally a duplex, it was converted into one unit by the National Home after it purchased the house.
 The organization subsequently built on a rear addition, and it is also thought that the home's porch was constructed at this time.

 The home's design is marked by its Second Empire-style mansard roof, round-arched windows, and front porch.
 It sits up high behind a retaining wall.

 After the Merriweather Home shuttered in the early 1970s, it was converted to the Marie Key Day Care Center, which operated from 1975 to 1998.
 Then, the building was given a new life when, around 2006, a community leader named Sylvia Robinson took over the property and built a community center known as the Emergence Community Arts Collective (ECAC) there.
+In the 21st century, the site continued to serve as a community resource.
+The ECAC, provided arts programming, educational activities, and community services for local residents.
+This continued use highlights the building's long-standing role as a space of support and engagement within the Pleasant Plains community.
 After Robinson's death in 2017, ECAC faced significant financial challenges, and it sold the property in 2022.
 The new owner's plans to convert the structure into four townhouses was met with concern from the local community, prompting activists to seek a historic designation.
 That summer, it was designated a D.C.
 Historic Landmark, halting the developer's plans to raze the building.

 In October 2022, the home was designated a historic property by the National Register of Historic Places.

+African American Heritage Trail sign at the former site of the Merriwether Home for Children, 733 Euclid Street NW, Washington, D.C., detailing the history of the National Association for the Relief of Destitute Colored Women and Children.